-Complete the online course (Snowmobilecourse.com) and pay with credit card to obtain the safety certificate via online portal.
+Complete the online course at Snowmobilecourse.com and click on the Minnesota course link.
+Participants will pay with a credit card to obtain the safety certificate via online portal.
 Adults are not required to attend the "hands on" snowmobile riding course.